Bright Kids welcomes Natalia Romanshchak to the administrative team in the role of director.

-After I graduated university with a degree in economics, worked in a bank.
-Later, I chose to work in India as an interpreter and on my return to Europe, as a personal assistant.
+After I graduated from university with a degree in economics, I worked in a bank.
+Later, I chose to move to India where I worked as an interpreter.
+On my return to Europe, I worked as a personal assistant.

-However, I dreamed of helping others and wanted to work in social welfare.
+However, I always dreamed of helping others and wanted to work in social welfare.

-With the support of Mila Brant, our director, we established Bright Kids Charity.
+With the support of Mila Brant, we co-founded Bright Kids Charity.